ivotron/popper2-paper/paper.md

    Therefore, there is a need for a container-native workflow engine that does not assume the presence of a Kubernetes cluster or any other specific computing environment.
    In this paper, we introduce Popper, a container-native workflow engine that executes each step of a workflow in a separate dedicated container without assuming the presence of a Kubernetes cluster or any cloud based Kubernetes service.
    We also discuss the design and architecture of Popper and how it abstracts away the complexity of multiple container engines and resource managers, enabling users to focus only on writing workflows.
-   With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, Slurm based HPC clusters, CI services or Kubernetes based cloud computing environments.
+   With Popper, researchers can build and validate workflows easily in almost any environment of their choice including local machines, SLURM based HPC clusters, CI services or Kubernetes based cloud computing environments.
    To exemplify the suitability of this workflow engine, we present three case studies where we take examples from Machine Learning and High Performance Computing and turn them into Popper workflows.
 ---